Every time I speak to Americans about Cuba travel, there appear to be a lot of rumors and insecurities about how to travel to Cuba from the US.

 You will generally not suffer from this as a tourist, but still, bring any medicine you use regularly (or irregularly) with you.

 PRO TIP: Bottled water for sale is sometimes in short supply in Cuba, especially in the hottest part of the summer season.

-If you bring a water bottle with a filter, this allows you to drink healthy cleansed water directly from the tap, which is a huge plus, and also contributes to sustainable travel!
+This allows you to drink healthy, cleansed water “directly from the tap”, which is a huge plus and also contributes to sustainable travel!

 Common Diseases In Cuba

-Although chances of getting any of these in Cuba in 2022 are low.
+Although chances of getting any of these in Cuba are low.
 The following list of known illnesses in Cuba is extracted from the formal travel advice on official US Government pages.

 The below-listed diseases are known to exist in Cuba, but the risk of contracting these is generally very low.

 - Diarrheal illness is common among travelers, even in luxury accommodations.
 Travelers should wash their hands, drink bottled water, and avoid street and undercooked food.

 - There are shortages of [food, potable water, medicine, medical supplies, etc.] throughout Cuba.